GMfatcat/GO_gis_server/README.md

 4. Add simple redis connection: save simple Grid data for 10 seconds(local test)
 5. Finish All GIS GRID SUM save to redis(expire time is controlable now, now set to 10 sec)
 6. Construct simple dashboard by python ```dash plotly```, not integrated with GO server yet.
 7. SVG on the dashboard download from [svgrepo](https://www.svgrepo.com/)
+8. Finsh Intergrating with GO server and Redis cache (However, there's still some time knid of buggy:dizzy_face:)

 Redis-Server Commands
 ```=